Giuseppe Danise: Education and early career

 Danise was born in Salerno, near Naples, to Pasqualina Capaldo, an amateur musician, and Enrico Danise, an official in the Italian government.
 Though he began studies in law, he was urged to take up a career in singing, as he had a natural singing voice.
 He attended the Conservatorio di San Pietro a Majella in Naples, where he was trained first by Luigi Colonnese, a baritone of the previous generation whose own pedagogical lineage included Alessandro Busti and the castrato Girolamo Crescentini.
 According to Danise, for the first year he was only allowed to sing tones—no scales and no songs.
 Studies with Abramo Petillo followed.
-Danise's first daughter, Floria, was born in 1905.
+In 1905 Danise married Zelinda Raffaelo, and their first daughter, Floria, was born that year.
 A son, Enrico, was to follow in 1907.

 In 1906, he made his debut at the Teatro Bellini in Naples as Alfio in Cavalleria rusticana.
 Shortly thereafter he was hired as a leading baritone of the Gonsalez Opera Company, a touring company that traveled through the Balkans and throughout Russia and Siberia, as was described by the soprano Germana Di Giulio in Lanfranco Rasponi's The Last Prima Donnas.
 For at least part of the tour, the company included, among others, tenor Alessandro Procacci, soprano Giulietta Battaglioli, lyric soprano Ernestina Gonsalez, and bass Ignazio Cesari.
 In the course of his two and a half years with this company, Danise sang 630 performances.

 He returned to Italy in May 1912.
 Two weeks later he sang a concert in Trieste and was engaged there for the fall season.
 After that, he was engaged to sing at the Teatro Regio di Torino.
 During that engagement he was asked to go to La Scala for the centennial of Verdi's birth.
 Danise refused this request over differences about the repertoire.